swamiswami03/file-sorter/README.md

 + run the file with ```python main.py```
 + copy the path of where that need to be sorted are and paste it in the prompt when it asks you ``` Enter Path: ```
 + the program wile automatically sort based on the file extentions, creating a folder corresponding with the file extention

+this program was made in 5 mins beacuse i was bored 💀